-Healthy foods to avoid MBD are listed in our post here – but do beware that some foods are high in Phosphorus and/or Oxalates which are specific chemicals that inhibit or reduce the uptake of calcium from their food.
-Bananas are a prime example of this, which of course aren’t likely to be found in the natural habitat of the bearded dragon but do make a nice treat now and then.
+Healthy foods to avoid MBD are listed in our post here.
+Beware, some foods are high in Phosphorus and/or Oxalates which are specific chemicals that inhibit or reduce the uptake of calcium from their food.
+Bananas are a prime example of this.
+They aren’t likely to be found in the natural habitat of the bearded dragon but do make a nice treat now and then.
 Just don’t give them much!

 The temperature of your vivarium is also very important for calcium absorption.
 If the temperature isn’t warm enough, Beardie will not be able to digest its food properly and if it can’t digest the food it definitely can’t absorb any calcium from it.

 How Can I Tell My Bearded Dragon Is Suffering From MBD?